Rituals and beliefs that bind

 Participation in online communities requires far less personal commitment than those of real life.
 And commitment has often cloaked hypocrisy.
 Men could play the role of God-fearing family men in public, for example, while cheating on their wives and abusing their kids.
 Being a respectable member of their community depended, to a great extent, on being a family man, but being a respectable member of online right-wing communities depends only on endorsing the concept.

-Another foray into this kind of idea that I ran into in the wild is M. Taylor Saotome-Westlake’s Book Review: Charles Murray’s Human Diversity: The Biology of Gender, Race, and Class.
-They analyse a co-ordination-on-belief problem, from an economics-of-coordination angle, with the particular interesting example of taboos in discussing psychometrics:
+Another foray into this kind of idea that I ran into in the wild is M. Taylor Saotome-Westlake’s Book Review of Charles Murray.
+They analyse a coordination-on-belief problem, from an economics-of-coordination angle, with the particularly interesting example of taboos in discussing psychometrics:

 And that’s where the blank slate doctrine absolutely shines—it’s the Schelling point for preventing group conflicts!
 (A Schelling point is a choice that’s salient as a focus for mutual expectations: what I think that you think that I think… &c. we’ll choose.)
 If you admit that there could differences between groups, you open up the questions of in what exact traits and of what exact magnitudes, which people have an incentive to lie about to divert resources and power to their group by establishing unfair conventions and then misrepresenting those contingent bargaining equilibria as some “inevitable” natural order.